 Essex County Council (ECC) holds and processes personal information about the people of Essex, including the people who work with and on behalf of the Council.
 Information is received from many sources, including other public agencies and is also produced as part of providing day to day services.

-The policy details the minimum information handling standards that will apply to any contractor who undertakes business on behalf of the Council.
+information policy requirements for contractors details the minimum information handling standards that will apply to any contractor who undertakes business on behalf of the Council.

-Any contractor who is successfully awarded a contract via a formal request for quotation or tender process shall be governed by the terms and conditions detailed in the formal agreement.
-Any formal agreement will include an information handling schedule.
+Any contractor who is successfully awarded a contract shall be governed by the terms and conditions detailed in the formal agreement.